jlolling/talendcomp_tHashRow/README.md

 # Talend component tHashRow
 This component creates a hash value.
-All configured input columns will be concateneded with the given delimiter.
-The resulting string will be used to calculate the hash value.
+All configured input columns will be cleansed according to the given rules and concateneded in the order of the schema with the given delimiter.
+The resulting string is used to calculate the hash value.
 Every configured hash input manipulation will be applied, before the hash is calculated and populated to the selected output column.

 # Basic Settings